tagawa/codeigniter-oauth/README.md

 This spark is a work in progress.
 Things to be added:

 - Lots of refactoring
-- Responses in lang file (sounds like an easy pull request to me!)
 - More Oauth providers

 ## Installing